Nevada

 State of Nevada Elections and Voting

-• November 8 Deadline to postmark Mail Ballots
+• November 5 Deadline to postmark Mail Ballots (must be received by the 9th)

 To register to vote in Nevada, you must: